 Chinese communities across the world also celebrate the Chinese New year, an annual 15-day festival.
 It is also known as the lunar new year as the festivities begin with the new moon and last till the following new moon.
 It usually falls between January 21 and February 20.

 Would you believe us if we told you there were only 30 days in December at some point in time?
 Well, December had only 30 days in the Roman calendar and the calendar year lasted only 304 days.
 The calendar that we use today originated from the Roman calendar dated 753 BC.
+The names of months of the modern day calendar have been derived from the Roman calendar.
 The Roman calendar was a lunar one comprising ten months and 61 days of winter not assigned to any month.
 Unlike today, the Roman calendar began with March.
 The months were named Martius, Aprillis, Maius, Junius, Quintilis, Sextilis, September, October, November, and December.
 Later in 703 BC, Numa Pompilius, the second King of Rome, added Januarius and Februarius to make a twelve-month or 355-day year in 703 BC.

 Before Julius Ceasar became the emperor of the Roman empire, the calendar was being manipulated by the Roman high priest for several reasons.
 Sometimes years were lengthened to keep allies in office and sometimes they were shortened to eliminate rivals.
 Julius Caesar put a stop to all that by introducing the Julian Calendar in 45 BCE.